emredemirhan/phpChallange/Readme.md

 When you execute this command, two containers are created.
 One is for php-nginx server other is for mysql database server.
 After this command is executed you can reach this api on http://localhost:8080

+Initial database structure is located at db folder.
+When docker image is created, any sql file in this directory will be executed for once.
+So you don't have to run any extra command to initialize database.

 ### Initial Configuration